johnwcowan/r7rs-work/Dictionaries.md

 Invokes *proc* on each key of *dictionary* and its corresponding value in that order.
 This procedure is used for doing operations on the whole dictionary.
 Returns an unspecified value.

-## Convenience dictionary procedures

-These procedures can be built on top of the basic procedures and provide many useful further abilities.

 ## Predicates